brown-bytes/brown-bytes-v2/README.md

 ### Step 2: Edit configs

 Find your computer's IP address (not "localhost", may get by running `ifconfig` command in terminal) in your local network.
-In the following files, replace IP address part (exclude port) with your IP:
+In the following files, replace the IP address parts (excluding ports) with your IP:
 - [proxy.js](./client/src/utils/proxy.js)
 - Avatar URL in [seeder](./server/seeders/20210405133707-super-user.js)
 - Host in [config.json](./server/config/config.json)

 ### Step 3: Build and run Docker containers

-Run command:
+Under root directory `BrownBytes`, run command:
 ```
 docker-compose up -d --build
 ```

-Three containers: MySQL, server, client will then be built and run locally.
+Three containers: MySQL, server, and client will then be built and run locally.
 After this step, BrownBytes can be visited at http://localhost:3000.
 This completes setting up BrownBytes with Docker.

 Note: Current backend [Dockerfile](./server/Dockerfile) cleans database each time it builds.
 You may disable this by removing `RUN ./reconstructTables.sh`.